stackus/goht/CONTRIBUTING.md

 - Follow Go's standard coding conventions.
 - Include tests for new features or bug fixes.

-Thank you for contributing to Hamlet!
+Thank you for contributing to GoHT!
 Your efforts help make this project better for everyone.